APerricone/HBCef/readme.md

 It is ok the **Minimal Distribution**
 Use CMake to build the wrapper, setting where to build in a folder called "build"

-Remember to copy with the executable all folder Release and Resource
+Remember to copy with the executable all folder Release and Resource, default output is test* folder